migrx-io/backedblock/README.md

-You'll need: Terraform >= 1.4, AWS credentials (EC2, IAM, VPC, S3, and SSM for the fleet layout), an existing VPC with a public subnet for the NAT gateway, an SSH key pair, and a prebaked node AMI for `nodes_ami` — ask [support@backedblock.io](mailto:support@backedblock.io) for the current image ID in your region.
+You'll need: Terraform >= 1.4, AWS credentials (EC2, IAM, VPC, S3, and SSM for the fleet layout), an existing VPC with a public subnet for the NAT gateway, an SSH key pair, and a prebaked node AMI for `nodes_ami` — the published ID for your region is in [Node AMIs](https://backedblock.io/docs/node-amis).

 See each directory's `README.md` for the full steps, and [Install the storage cluster](https://backedblock.io/docs/storage-cluster) for